kjh67/aes/README.md

 ## Internal State
 - An array of bytes, comprised of four rows, with a number of columns N<sub>b</sub> equal to the block length divided by 32.

+> [!NOTE]
+> The specification of AES fixes a block size of 128 bits; these notes are based on the original specification of the Rijndael cipher, which allows any 32-byte divisible block size between 128 and 256.

 - Cipher key is also an array of bytes; four rows, with the number of columns N<sub>k</sub> equal to the key length divided by 32.
 - Both of these state components are sometimes considered as a 1D array of four-byte vectors, where each vector corresponds to a column in the 2D array.